Too Bad or Too Good: Challenging Stereotypes about Black and Asian American Children

 How To Support Children

 Reflect on Personal Bias: As parents, caregivers, and community members we must all reflect on our own assumptions.
 Unfortunately, no one is beyond the influence of bias.
-How do we talk about other children in our child’s clDo we unconsciously hold biases about what Black or Asian children are capable of?
-Do we dismiss or discipline children differently based on racialized expectations?
+Important questions to ask ourselves: How do we talk about other children in our child’s class?
+Do we unconsciously hold biases about what Black or Asian children are capable of?
+Have we in the past, been dismissive or disciplined children differently based on racialized expectations?
+Do we think some children have inherent “goodness” while others do not?
+What is this based upon?
 Harvard has a free bias test available online.
 This is a great place to start.
-Once you know your bias, it’s time to start educating ourselves.
-I have a few links below to get you started.
+Once we know our ares of bias, it’s time to start educating ourselves.
+I shared a few links below to get us started.

 Additional Reading